tuomascode/PlanetarySimulation/readme.md

 **Celestial Body Simulation**

 A simulation done with python pygame.
 The program simulates three celestial bodies in space.
-The purpose of the program was for me to learn about perspective, vectors, matrix calculations such as rotations.
+The purpose of the program was for me to learn about perspective, vectors and matrix calculations such as rotations.
 The main challenge was in creating a movable camera and projecting from 3d to 2d.